clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-e2e.rst

 .. _telemetry-e2e:

+Develop with telemetry
+######################

+This tutorial shows you how to set up a telemetry backend server to manage your records and how to instrument your application with the telemetry API.

-|CL-ATTR| includes a telemetry and analytics solution (also known as telemetrics) as part of the OS, which records events of interest and reports them back to the development team using the telemetrics client daemons.
+|CL-ATTR| includes a telemetry and analytics solution (also known as
+telemetrics) as part of the OS, which records events of interest and reports them back to the development team using the telemetrics client daemons.

-End users can enable or disable the telemetry client component of |CL| and also redirect where records are sent if they wish to collect records for themselves by using their own telemetry backend server.
+The |CL| telemetry client can be enabled or disabled and records can be redirected to a desired location.
 More detailed information about using and configuring the telemetrics client is found in the :ref:`telemetrics` guide.

-This tutorial walks you through setting up a telemetry backend server to manage your records, and how to use the telemetry API to add telemetry to your own applications.

 .. contents:: :local:
    :depth: 1